muriukialex/MoviesFinder/README.md

 -   Pagination: Display multiple pages of search results, allowing users to navigate through the movie list.
 -   Sorting: Sort search results by different criteria, such as rating or release date.
--   For Movie Ratings - Movies Ratings presented rely on the OMDb platform.
+-   For Movie Ratings - Movies Ratings presented rely on the IMDb platform.

 ## How to Run Locally